Remove invasive species and plant small pockets of forest gardens in healthy areas

 Host workshops on topics such as native PA meadows, woods, and orchards; regenerative orchards and forest gardens; homesteading, lawn alternatives, etc.

 If you're interested in volunteering, email us!
-We're looking for community members interested in trail maintenance, plant cataloging, wildlife spotting, and activity leading.
+We're looking for community members interested in trail maintenance, plant cataloging, and wildlife spotting.